kevinfrei/elect-main-tools/README.md

 # @freik/elect-main-utils

-These are tools & utilities meant to be used in conjuction with my other electron libraries for simplifying common stuff for Electron applications.
+These are tools & utilities for the Electron 'main' process, which is meant to be used in conjuction with my other electron libraries for simplifying common stuff for Electron applications.

-You can find the jsdoc documentation [here](docs/modules.md)
+You can find the documentation is [here](docs/modules.md) (it's currently only typedoc auto-generated API documentation)

 To use them, do this: